hurwitzlab/biosys-analytics/lectures/12-regular-expressions/python-regex.md

 <_sre.SRE_Match object; span=(0, 3), match='27.'>
 ````

-You migth think that's perfect, but the `.` has a special meaning in regex.
+You might think that's perfect, but the `.` has a special meaning in regex.
 It means "one of anything", so it matches this, too:

 ````
 >>> re.search('\d+.', '27x83387')